-One of the most prolific Christmastime storytellers is Karen Schaler, the screenwriter and novelist behind the Netflix sensation A Christmas Prince, Hallmark's Christmas Camp and Lifetime's Every Day is Christmas.
+One of the most prolific Christmastime storytellers is Karen Schaler, the screenwriter and novelist behind the Netflix sensation A Christmas Prince (which led to two hit sequel films), Hallmark's Christmas Camp and Lifetime's Every Day is Christmas.

 Wide Open Country caught up with Schaler, whose novel A Royal Christmas Fairytale hit the shelves in 2021, to discuss all things Christmas movies, how she wrote a smash hit romance flick and just what it is about those holiday films that make them so beloved.

 For Schaler, her love of Christmas movies began as an escape.

 "I worked at CNN as a White House correspondent, but I was always covering those difficult, hard news type stories.
 My escape was always at the holidays diving into the Christmas movies and the happy holiday novels to just try and find something a little uplifting to regenerate myself before going back to covering the news," Schaler tells Wide Open Country.
 "I was an embedded war correspondent in Afghanistan and I came back from covering an Apache helicopter unit in three different combat zones."

 Upon her return, Schaler started hosting the TV series Travel Therapy.
 Following a surgery that kept her indoors for the holiday season, she turned to television Christmas movies and began studying them closer than ever before.